timhwang21/react-gotchas/functional.md

 const loudThings = things.reduce((acc, el) => { acc[el] = el.toUpperCase(); return acc; }, {});
 ```

 Linear time.
 Mutating here is fine because `acc` is created only when the function is evaluated.
 In general, objects that are allocated within a function are free to be mutated.
 This includes the accumulator in `reduce()` (second argument).
+Specifically, *observable* mutations should be avoided, while *nonobservable* mutations (mutations to objects internal to a function) are fine (though should still be avoided unless they result in a nontrivial performance gain).

 ## Avoid side effects in functions generally viewed as pure